MokiMobility/mokimobility.github.io/v2/android/custom-actions.markdown

 When a custom action is received, the MokiManage SDK will rebroadcast that action with the intent action `MokiManage.CUSTOM_ACTION_INTENT`.
 The message of the action will be stored on the intent as a string extra with the  key `MokiManage.CUSTOM_ACTION_MESSAGE`.
 For more information on BroadcastReceiver and  Intents, see the [Android documentation](http://developer.android.com/reference/android/content/BroadcastReceiver.html).

-The GCM message received from MokiManage will be included in the userInfo of the notification.
-If you app has multiple custom actions defined, extract the action reference from  userInfo using [notification.userInfo objectForKey:@"command"].

 ## Example

 #### `AndroidManifest.xml`